liunan-tsinghua/liunan-tsinghua.github.io/content/authors/Jinsong Duan/_index.md

 ---
 # Display name
-title: Jingsong Duan
+title: Jinsong Duan

 # Full Name (for SEO)
-first_name: Jingsong
+first_name: Jinsong
 last_name: Duan

 # Is this the primary user of the site?